MorganKryze/ConsoleAppVisuals/.github/ACKNOWLEDGMENTS.md

 ## People

-We would like to express our gratitude to the following individuals and organizations for their contributions to ConsoleAppVisuals:
+We would like to express our gratitude to the following individuals for their contributions to ConsoleAppVisuals:

 - **[Robin L'hyver](https://github.com/robinmoon2)**: Created tests, contributed to the development of the library, and provided valuable feedbacks.
 - **[l-eg116](https://github.com/l-eg116)**: Provided valuable feedbacks with a lot of enthusiasm.